jkomoros/card-web/README.md

 ### tag_releases

 A boolean.
 If true, `gulp release` will tag releases.
 Should only be set to true if you have repo edit privileges to the repo you cloned from.

+### region

+The default region for firebase is `us-central1`.
+However, if you use a different region, provide it here.

 ## Favicons